St. Joseph High School (Westchester, Illinois): History

 online only auction for the rest of the contents.
 As of April 13, 2022, approximately 1 year after the school announced its closure, all three buildings are still standing but vacant.
-The 29.25 acre lot of land is up for sale to satisfy a large mortgage.
+The 29.25-acre lot of land is up for sale to satisfy a large mortgage.
 The entire property is currently co-listed for sale through two commercial real estate brokerage firms, Anne Dempsey with Collier’s International and Andrew Polivka, The Polivka Group LLC.
 St. Joseph High School’s remaining administrators are working closely with the Village of Westchester and the Christian Brothers to sell the entire parcel.

 Great Seal

 In the center is the crest of the De La Salle Christian Brothers, also known as the Brothers of the Christian Schools, the Catholic congregation who sponsors St. Joseph High School.
 At the top of the crest is the Latin phrase Signum Fidei, which means "Sign of the Faith", and is the motto of the Brothers.
 Below the Brothers’ crest is the broken shield, the family emblem of St. John Baptist De La Salle, the 17th-century French saint who founded the Christian Brothers.

 Below it hangs the star of Bethlehem, a symbol used by Lasallian schools around the world.

 On one side of the star of faith is the symbol of the atomic age which depicts the school's dedication to learning and technology.
-On the other side is the hammer and chisel representing the school's patron saint, St. Joseph the Worker, who was noted for his simple, but hard work as a carpenter and as the foster father of Christ.
+On the other side is the hammer and chisel representing the school's patron saint, Saint Joseph the Worker, who was noted for his simple, but hard work as a carpenter and as the foster father of Christ.

 The entire crest is surrounded by plumes and a knight’s helmet, representing the English tradition of the Village of Westchester.

 Finally, at the top of the great seal of St. Joseph High School is the school motto, “Vincit Qui Laborat,” which means “He conquers, who labors.”
 Directly below the school seal is a cross to indicate Roman Catholic Church.